-It was in 2009, during a trip to the state of Oaxaca, Mexico when he had his first encounter with the black pottery handicrafts, without knowing that it would turn into the motivation that leads him to work hand in hand with local workshops and artisans.
+It was in 2009, during a trip to the state of Oaxaca, Mexico, when he had his first encounter with the black pottery handicrafts, without knowing that it would turn into the motivation that led him to work hand in hand with local workshops and artisans.

-“The Mexican market is proud to acquire national work,” states the founder of the namesake brand that opened in 2013 his first store in the trendy district Roma, in the capital of Mexico.
+“The Mexican market is proud to acquire national work,” states the founder of the namesake brand that opened 2013 his first store in the trendy district of Roma in the capital of Mexico.
 “For this reason, we support this trend by developing eclectic pieces that respect and drive the country heritage to a higher quality level.”

-“As a result, each object challenges the production mechanisms to provide solutions that capture the essence of the national identity translated into a modern language,” points out the designer who introduced in October a temporary Pop-Up Shop at the Artek Helsinki Store, in Finland.
+“As a result, each object challenges the production mechanisms to provide solutions that capture the essence of the national identity translated into a modern language,” points out the designer who introduced in October 2017 a temporary Pop-Up Shop at the Artek Helsinki Store in Finland.

-Thereby, a wide range of innovative concepts emerges from materials that include polished copper and brass, hand-blown glass and recycled PVC, all of them expressed in collections like Cometa, La Trufa, or La Caleta which possess a unique personality that permeates of vitality to any space.
+Thereby, a wide range of innovative concepts emerges from materials that include polished copper and brass, hand-blown glass, and recycled PVC, all expressed in collections like Cometa, La Trufa, or La Caleta, which possess a unique personality that permeates vitality to any space.